Skip to content

 How to Use

-In order to send performance metrics to NeoLoad you need to add a sequence of calls to your script.
+To send performance metrics to NeoLoad, you need to add a sequence of calls to your script.

-First, connect to the NeoLoad.
-When this call is executed NeoLoad must be running a script, otherwise an error will be returned.
+First, connect to NeoLoad.
+When this call is executed, NeoLoad must be running a script; otherwise, an error will be returned.

 NeoLoad.CaptureHostPerformance();